tschmidt/flair/README.md

 So, in our comment block we have specified a description for our button widget, alternate states that it can have and the styleguide section that we should look at to see how the button appears. pretty simple right?
-I mean, you are probably already commenting your CSS anyway right?
+I mean, you are probably already commenting your CSS anyway...right?

 Now onto the magic.
 You will need to create a new file in `app/view/flair/styleguide/` called `buttons.html.erb`.
 This filename can be